Skip to content

 Full-text search No Yes (Lucene powered)

-Since scalability is at the core of CrateDB, to scale it is as easy as can be—especially when operated in the cloud.
-Data replication and cluster rebalancing are automatic in CrateDB, and it performs aggregations, JOINs, sub-selects, and ad-hoc queries at in-memory speed.
+Since scalability is at the core of CrateDB, scaling it is as easy as can be—especially when operated in the cloud.
+Data replication and cluster rebalancing are automatic in CrateDB, performing aggregations, JOINs, sub-selects, and ad-hoc queries at in-memory speed.
 It also includes Lucene-powered full-text search.

 (TimescaleDB supports JSON columns, but their performance is not optimal...
 And indices must be manually configured in order to get a good response.
 With CrateDB, indexing is automatic.)